Welcome to the Fowell Lab

 Welcome Tiago Zilch to the lab as a new grad student from the Biomedical & Biological Sciences PhD Program.

-Welcome Evan Moss Carter to the lab!
+Welcome Evan Moss Carter, our new Technician, to the lab!

 Congratulations Hen Prizant on your new Scientist position in the Oncology Biomarker Development, Cancer Immunotherapy group at Genentech.
 You’re going to do great things.

 The Fowell Lab arrives at Cornell.
 Thanks to the grad students who came with me on this journey, Noor Bala and Alex McGurk.
 Huge thanks to Scott Leddon, Senior Research Associate for making this move possible and for setting up the lab.

 We are actively engaged in defining the signals that enable effector T cells to ‘find’ areas of infection and damage within inflamed tissues.
 We utilize intravital multiphoton microscopy and optogenetic tools to visualize and manipulate effector CD4+ T cells in situ.